Ympact/flux-icons/README.md

 | `-a\|--all`     | Build all icons from the vendor.
 Note: this might generate over thousands of files.                |
 | `-v\|--verbose` | Show additional messages during build. |

 The artisan script will try to install the icon package using `npm install`.
-Right after it will try to convert all icons into a flux icon blade component.

 ### Usage